Reports: Customizing a Pivot Table

 - Select the required colors for the font and background.

-- Click the icon to add text and icons.
+- Click the four vertical dots icon to add text and icons.

-- You can add any number of conditions using +Add Condition link.
+- You can add any number of conditions using the +Add Condition link.

-- Conditions specified will be evaluated from top to bottom and the corresponding formatting options will be applied on the data cell that meets the condition.
+- Conditions specified will be evaluated from top to bottom and the corresponding formatting options will be applied to the data cell that meets the condition.

 - Click OK after you have added all the conditions.

-- You can also view and modify all the conditional formats applied over the pivot in Conditional Format tab in Settings section.
+- You can also view and modify all the conditional formats applied over the pivot in the Conditional Format tab in the Settings section.